SMART-pipeline/Lychnis-tracing/README.md

 ## Instructions for use
 How to run the software on your data
-1. Hold down “Ctrl+Z” and left-click to pick a point in volume which will be connected to currently selected point.
+1. Hold down “Z” and left-click to pick a point in volume which will be connected to currently selected point.
-2. Hold down “Ctrl+X” and left-click to select a previously inserted point.
+2. Hold down “X” and left-click to select a previously inserted point.
 3. Press “ESC” to cancel selection, “Delete” to delete selected point.
 4. Drag slider at the top to adjust contrast.
 5.Click menu “Edit -> Build deformation from markers” to deform images based on the label points.